9th8/up-to-date-real-world-haskell/1-getting-started.md

 Note
 :::

-Don\'t worry about the error message
+Don't worry about the error message

-If the above \"not in scope\" error message seems a little daunting, do not worry.
+If the above "not in scope" error message seems a little daunting, do not worry.
 All it means is that there is no variable defined with the name `e`.
 ::::

-Using `ghci`\'s `let` construct, we can make a temporary definition of `e` ourselves.
+Using `ghci`'s `let` construct, we can make a temporary definition of `e` ourselves.

 ``` screen